-- Ask your doctor or nurse as many questions as you like about the cancer.
+- Ask your doctor or nurse any questions you have about the cancer.
 This may help to put your mind at rest. - If you can, talk openly about your feelings with people you trust.
 Try to start a conversation and say how you feel.
-You may be surprised at how willing people are to listen and support you. - Remember that your feelings are normal.
-Having someone listen to you without judging can reassure you. - Talking can put things into perspective.
-It can be a big relief to say your feelings out loud. - Do not feel you have to protect family and friends by always trying to be positive and look like you are doing well.
-The people close to you usually want to know how you are really feeling. - Joining a self-help or support group can have many benefits.
-You may also feel able to discuss the cancer and how it affects you more honestly than you could with friends or family. - Talking one-to-one with a trained counsellor can help you sort out your feelings.
-Your GP can give you details and make a referral. - Although you would not have chosen it, having cancer may change you in positive ways.
-You may think again about what is important to you and focus on your relationships with family, friends or a partner.
+You may be surprised at how willing people are to listen and support you. - Talking puts things into perspective.
+It can be a big relief to say your feelings out loud. - Joining a self-help or support group can have many benefits.
+You may find it is easier to talk with people who are going through the same thing.
+You can be honest about your feelings about the cancer and how it affects you. - Talking one-to-one with a trained counsellor can help you sort out your feelings.
+Your GP can give you details and make a referral. - Think about what is important to you and focus on your relationships with family, friends or a partner.
 Or you may decide to do things you have always wanted to do. - Doing something new can help distract and relax you.
-Some hobbies help you express your feelings, or you may decide to be more active. - Many people find making a positive change like eating well helps give them back a sense of control.
+Some hobbies help you express your feelings, such as painting or playing music.
+You may also decide to be more active. - Many people find making a positive change like eating well helps give them back a sense of control.
 It can also help you feel that you are doing the best for your health.